 - Find New Uses.
 For the example product, it appeared that it could have some retail potential in addition to promotional markets.
 Sometimes products or services are developed with one target market or application in mind.
 While that can be good in that it is tailored for the market, there better be enough sales and profit potential within that demographic to make it worthwhile.
 In evaluating a one-trick offering for other uses, additional costs for advertising, repackaging, etc. for a different market need to be considered.
 If the cost is too high to repurpose for some other use, it may not provide enough sales and profit potential, disqualifying new uses as a worthwhile endeavor.
-Click here to learn more about repurposing written content for new markets.

 - Set Realistic Expectations.
 If the business really, REALLY wants to offer a one-trick product or service, then they need to set realistic sales goals and expectations for themselves.
 Demand may not expand!
 A careful analysis of costs, an achievable sales forecast and a profitable pricing structure are critical to making a go/no go decision for this business or offering.
-Click here for more discussion on pricing structures in marketing.

 - Be Prepared for the End.
 The problem with offering only one product is that if the market demand collapses, so can the business, especially if new uses are not developed.
 All products go through life cycles and could become obsolete, cash cows (we hope!) or may have to change to stay relevant.
 The end is a good starting point when considering the future potential of a one-trick product or service.
-Click here to learn more about product life cycles.

 Disclaimer: The author/publisher has used best efforts in preparation of this article.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and all parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice, strategies and recommendations presented herein may not be suitable for you, your situation or business.
 Consult with a professional adviser where and when appropriate.
 The author/publisher shall not be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential, or other damages.
 So by reading and using this information, you accept this risk.